 Governance Process

-Step 3: Gov mod reviews for completion and passes along any remaining info requests to the core team.
-(48-72 hours)
+: Gov mod reviews for completion and passes along any remaining info requests to the core team (48-72h)

-Step 4: Announce the formal proposal and deliberate on remaining details on the forum (7 Days)
+: Announce the formal proposal and deliberate on remaining details on the (7 days)

-Everyone is encouraged to start conversations about proposals in the community Discord on the #governance-discussion channel.
+Everyone is encouraged to start discussion threads about potential proposals in the community Discord on the channel.

-Whoever is owning a proposal should create a formal proposal using the proposal template in a way that best reflects the consensus developed in discussion.
+Whoever is owning a proposal should create a formal proposal using the in a way that best reflects the consensus developed in discussion.

 The proponent is encouraged to reach out to team members to gather feedback or obtain insights or data necessary for informing the proposal’s implementation if they haven’t already contributed to the discussion.